Vietnam.vn - Nền tảng quảng bá Việt Nam

 'Cụ' cây giáng hương 430 tuổi trong rừng Thác Mơ. Ảnh: Hồng Thủy.

-There are still many barriers
+There are still quite a few obstacles.

 Những năm qua, những khu rừng ở Tuy Đức, Lâm Đồng được bảo vệ nghiêm ngặt, nên ngày càng phát triển. Đây chính là tiềm năng lớn về thị trường tín chỉ carbon rừng. Ảnh: Hồng Thủy.